2003 Alabama Crimson Tide football team: Mike Shula hiring

-Staff changes

-Alabama head coach Mike Shula entered his first year as the Crimson Tide's head coach for the 2003 season, and it was also his first all-time season as a head coach.
-After he was hired, Shula retained much of the coaching staff put in place by former head coach Mike Price; however, he did make several changes.
+After he was hired, Shula retained much of the coaching staff put in place by Price; however, he did make several changes.
 On May 13, David Rader was hired to serve as both offensive coordinator and quarterbacks coach as the replacement for both Aaron Price and Eric Price.
 On May 23, Dave Ungerer was hired to serve as special teams coach as the replacement for Aaron Price.
 The final coach added was Charlie Harbison as running backs coach as the replacement for Kasey Dunn.